 - Estrangement means that you were completing all or part of your secondary education without the support of a family network.
 This is typically understood as having had no contact at all with your parent(s)/carer(s) for at least 12 months and that this is unlikely to change.

-- Medical / health issues (including mental health), particularly those that have resulted in long or extended periods of absence (over eight weeks) from school/college whilst in secondary education;
+- Medical / health issues (including mental health), particularly those that have resulted in long or extended periods of absence (more than 6 weeks in the last 3 years) from school/college;

 - Bereavement of a close family member (e.g. parent/carer) whilst in secondary education;